Discussion article for the meetup : SF Meetup: Group Debugging

 We’ll be meeting to solve each other’s problems!

-Here’s how it works: we’ll have everyone brainstorm silently for a few minutes, then go around and summarize what problems we might like to work on; then people can break up into smaller conversations according to problems they think they could be most helpful with.
-This format is now what I'd call "tried and true".
+We have a new format for this meetup: we’ll have everyone brainstorm silently for a few minutes, then go around and summarize what problems we might like to work on; then people can break up into smaller conversations according to problems they think they could be most helpful with.
+This format gave much better results last time we tried it out.

 We meet and start hanging out at 6:15, but don’t officially start doing the meetup topic until 6:45-7 to accommodate stragglers.
 Usually there is a food order that goes out before we start the meetup topic.